Cameras watch key areas

 How it works

 SafetySense FallShield uses affordable cameras and local AI processing on a Windows PC or laptop.
-For 1–2 cameras, testing can work on an ordinary computer without a dedicated GPU; a GPU is recommended as camera count grows.
+Home users can often start with an existing computer and a small camera set.
 Video stays on site.
 The cloud is used for account, subscription, device status, and alert delivery — not for live video processing.

 Place cameras in rooms, hallways, stair areas, or other high-risk zones where a fall may happen.